ezeportela/nodexe-services/README.md

 ## Introduction

-This is a library with functions in order to connect with redis.
+This is a library with useful services.
 All of them had been tested and used in different projects avoiding the effort to implement in your project.

 ## Install